The Sarah Jane Adventures

 Prisoner Of The Judoon by Phil Ford, directed by Joss Agnew

-Sarah Jane and her friends investigate what seems to be a meteorite, but turns out to be a crashlanded Judoon prisoner transport.
-On board was an intergalactic murderer named Androvax -- a Veil, capable of inhabiting the bodies of others.
-Sarah Jane forges an uneasy alliance with Judoon Captain Tybo in an effort to recapture Androvax, but falls prey to the Veil herself.
-Now in possession of all of Sarah Jane's knowledge and weapons, Androvax sets his sights on Genetec Systems -- whose nanobot technology will help him escape Earth, or destroy it in trying.
+Sarah Jane and her friends investigate what they expect to be a meteorite, but which turns out to be a crashed Judoon prisoner transport.
+It was carrying an intergalactic serial killer named Androvax -- a Veil, capable of inhabiting the bodies of others.
+Sarah Jane forges an uneasy alliance with Judoon Captain Tybo in an effort to recapture Androvax, but she falls prey to the Veil herself.
+Now in possession of all of Sarah Jane's knowledge and weapons, Androvax sets his sights on Genetec Systems -- whose nanobot technology will help him escape the Earth, or destroy it in trying.

 The Mad Woman In The Attic